 Prefects receive training and are subject to an on-going appraisal system.
 Our aim is to give prefects a taste of what life is like in the jobs markets.

-Led by a team leader, prefects have duties in The Hub at lunchtimes and are assigned to Key Stage 3 mentor groups to run various activity sessions every week.
+Led by a team leader, prefects have duties in The Hub at break-times and are assigned to Key Stage 3 mentor groups to run various activity sessions every week.
 This can be anything from organising the election of Year Council representatives to running puzzle sessions.
 They also help out at parents evenings, open evenings and school productions.

 All students in Year 10 have the opportunity to apply for the role of prefect.
 Interested students should apply in writing detailing how they can contribute to the school community and what qualities they have that makes them a suitable candidate.
 They should also submit a CV detailing all relevant experience.